Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Introduction

 To address both issues, we introduce a pair-specific increment $\Delta_{ij}$ that acts as a learnable adjustment between $t_i$ and $v_j$.
-As shown in Figure~\ref{fig:tension_offload}, instead of enforcing all semantic correction on the anchor embedding $t_i$, we allow $\Delta_{ij}$ to absorb part of the optimization signal at the pair level.
-This design serves two complementary purposes: 1) it unloads the global optimization tension caused by the modality gap by decoupling the descent direction across different video-text pairs; 2) it buffers the local gradient noise introduced by false negatives, preventing anchor representations from drifting due to misaligned repulsion.

-To ensure that $\Delta_{ij}$ contributes constructively to the loss landscape, we derive its ideal form via a first-order Taylor expansion of the contrastive loss under a trust-region constraint.
-While the exact solution is intractable due to inter-pair coupling, we approximate it using a lightweight neural module that conditions on the semantic gap $v_j - t_i$, allowing the model to proactively infer alignment adjustments before receiving backpropagated signals.
-This results in a closed-loop training dynamic: the model first estimates a gap-aware correction based on its prior belief, then updates this belief through feedback from contrastive supervision.
-Together, this enables more stable training and more accurate modeling of semantic structure under noise.

-We further analyze the geometric behavior of the learned increment $\Delta_{ij}$.
-Empirically, we observe that $\Delta_{ij}$ tends to form an obtuse angle with the initial gap vector $v_j - t_i$, averaging around 1.6 radians.
-This indicates that the model is not merely copying the raw modality difference, but is instead learning a structure-aware correction that incorporates higher-level alignment priors.
-Moreover, we find that the Euclidean distance between paired embeddings increases after applying $\Delta_{ij}$, suggesting that the model leverages pair-level adjustment to release optimization tension and enable finer-grained control over semantic positioning on the unit sphere.
-Our contributions are as follows:

-\begin{itemize} \item We analyze the gradient structure of the InfoNCE loss and reveal its inherent multi-variable coupling behavior via introduced multiple increments $\Delta$.
-By performing a first-order Taylor expansion under a local trust region, we derive an optimal update rule for each pairwise increment $\Delta_{ij}$ that aligns with the descent direction of InfoNCE.

-\item Building on this formulation, we propose a gap-aware retrieval framework where each increment $\Delta_{ij}$ is predicted by a learnable network and directly participates in the forward pass.
-This design enables explicit offloading of gradient tension from text anchors, thereby mitigating misaligned updates caused by modality gap and false negatives.

-\item We validate our method on four cross-modal retrieval benchmarks, i.e., MSR-VTT~\cite{xu2016msr}, DiDeMo~\cite{anne2017localizing}, ActivityNet Captions~\cite{krishna2017dense}, MSVD~\cite{chen2011collecting}, demonstrating consistent improvements.
-Further analysis shows that the learned increments are semantically meaningful and geometrically structured, highlighting their role in stable and interpretable optimization. \end{itemize}
+As shown in Figure~\ref{fig:tension_offload}, unlike the anchor embedding $t_i$, which aggregates gradients from all video pairs $(i,k)$, the increment $\Delta_{ij}$ only absorbs gradients transmitted from its corresponding pair $(i,j)$.
+This ensures that each $\Delta_{ij}$ captures a localized component of the optimization signal, while $t_i$ retains global supervision.
+As a result, gradients acting on $t_i$ are partially redistributed to $\Delta_{ij}$, effectively diluting the optimization tension and preventing anchors from being trapped in conflicting descent directions.
+Beyond relieving tension, this design also buffers the local gradient noise introduced by false negatives, since noisy repulsion from mislabeled pairs is absorbed at the pair level rather than directly perturbing anchor representations.